Akkatecture/Documentation/content/docs/further_self_study/tips.md

 [upgrade and version your events ](/docs/event-upgrading) for details on how Akkatecture suggests to you in how to solve this.

+**Honour Transactional Boundaries**

+Sometimes you may have a command that has the potential to cause multiple events to be applied and emitted to the aggregate.
+Which means you will have to resort to using multiple `Emit(...)` methods procedurally.
+The problem with using multiple `Emit(...)`s for the same command context is that out of the `N` events emitted in the same context one of them  may fail, which will cause the rest of the subsequent events to fail as well.
+This can put your aggregate root into an intermediate and unrecognisable state.
+To get around this, use the `EmitAll(...)` api from the aggregate root to ensure that the string of events can be stored as one transaction.

+> Depending on your event journal you may not have these transaction guarantees, consult your chosen `Akka.Persistence` plugin's documentation to discern how this behaviour works.

 ## Unit Testing

 Unit test your aggregates and sagas in isolation from one another.
 By using black box style  testing you can follow this approach.